smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 Driver distraction rules (if active) are expected to be configurable on HMI for each platform.
 HMI must inform SDL via OnDriverDistraction whenever the driver distraction mode is activated/deactivated on HMI.

-Important Note: DD rules are not applicable to SDL functionality, but describes platform (head unit) configuration and driver distraction restrictions to display or operate some functionality on HMI.
+Important Note: DD rules are not applicable to SDL functionality, but describe platform (head unit) configuration and driver distraction restrictions to display or operate some functionality on HMI.
 Driver distraction rules may be specific to contry/area, so it depends on HMI when to trigger activate/deactivate states.

-For current HMI configuration, sub-menu opening and and ScrollableMessage operating are not available duringh DD ON mode.
+For current HMI configuration, sub-menu opening and and ScrollableMessage operating are not available during DD ON mode.
 HMI may notify user about DD mode enabling-disabling.

 2.
 In case